 As the 1800s wore on, the new urban peasant class created by industrialization grew menacing both in its size and its social effects, from disease to crime.
 As the 20th century neared, private charity began to be overwhelmed.
 The poor had ceased be a prod to individual conscience and became a social problem.
-Progressive social thinkers had come to see that poverty in the new systems of work organization pioneered in industrial Chicago was endemic, less a personal character failure of the poor than a byproduct of low-wage industrialism.
+Progressive social thinkers had come to see that poverty in the new systems of work organization pioneered in industrial Chicago was endemic, less a personal character failure of the poor or evidence of inadequate charitable aid than an inevitable byproduct of low-wage industrialism.
 The socialists had hoped to eliminate the problem of the poor by eliminating poverty.
 The progressives aimed for something scarcely less ambitious, which was to invent a new system of relief that was adequate to the needs of a new kind of industrial city.

 Especially difficult was the problem of how to ease poverty’s ill effects among those populations who were unable to help themselves—children, dependent women, the very old, or the disabled.
 No part of Illinois was more rapidly or more thoroughly industrialized than Chicagoland in this era, and in no city were the effects of industrialization in women and children more dire.
 All men had the vote and a few of them had unions to look out for them; women and children had neither truly defenseless against the new industrial city.